 Learn a bit about the ecology, the plants and animals of the peninsula, and about how the Aboriginals use them.

 There are also very interesting stories and old letters and newspaper articles, from and about the previous Cape Leveque lighthouse keepers.
 What a life they must have had, so far away from everything.
 Back then there was of course no tourism...

-Kooljaman resort is jointly owned by the Cape Leveque Aboriginal communities One Arm Point and Djarindjin.
+Kooljaman Resort is jointly owned by the Cape Leveque Aboriginal communities One Arm Point and Djarindjin.
 Every member of the community is a shareholder in the resort and all the profits go back into those Aboriginal communities.

 They have a lot of conservation projects going on, like tree planting or building board walks to protect the dunes.
 The construction of the camp itself also followed low impact environmental guidelines.

-These "tents" are sophisticated structures built into the steep hillside, so the verandas are on high stilts and overlook the deserted beaches and the ocean.
+These "tents" are sophisticated structures built into the steep hillside, so the verandas are on high stilts and overlook the beaches and the ocean.

 Initially I looked at them with some envy.
 No way could I afford staying there.

 No, we rented what's available at the other end of the scale: a palm frond thatched beach shelter.